 By connecting your ORCID iD to your SU identity will for the moment only store access to your ORCID iD for the University to use in future integrations with ORCID.

-The next phase of the ORCID implementation will include integrations with the Institutional Repository, SUNScholar, the Open Access scholarly journals hosted by Stellenbosch University, SUNJournals and the Knowledge Directory, a guide to specialised knowledge at Stellenbosch University.
+The next phase of the ORCID implementation will include integrations with the Institutional Repository, SUNScholar and the Open Access scholarly journals hosted by Stellenbosch University, SUNJournals.
 Other integrations might follow.
-These steps are currently in the planning phase.